 Roughly two-thirds of eggs are laid pointed end first.
 About one-third are laid blunt-end first.
 How can this be?
 All eggs are formed the same way in the oviduct and move along, blunt-end first.
 However, shortly before laying, the eggs rotate in most hens, to a pointed-end-first position, but not always.

 9. What Are Those White Things in Eggs?

 An egg contains four separate layers of white, or albumen.
 Those little white, twisted things that you see, when you break an egg open, are called chalazae.
 They are considered one of the albumen layers and are safe to eat.
 These twisted membranes attach to the yolk and each end of the egg, keeping the yolk in the center, where it belongs.

-With some slight variations in individual eggs, the shell makes up about ten percent of an egg’s total weight, albumen about sixty percent, and the yolk roughly thirty percent.
+With some slight variations in individual eggs, the shell makes up about 10 percent of an egg’s total weight, albumen about 60 percent, and the yolk roughly 30 percent.

 What unusual facts about chickens, or other fowl, have you come across?
 Join in the conversation below.